Have you voted for the best institutional and student blogs eduStyle Collegewebeditor.com awards?

 The target audiences were: alumni, prospective students, current students, and faculty and staff.

-The blog was part of an integrated communications strategy that involved other vehicles, including traditional news media, our alumni magazine, small group discussions on campus, etc.
+The blog was part of an integrated communications strategy that involved other vehicles, including traditional news media, our alumni magazine, small group discussions on campus, etc.3) In your opinion, what makes this blog unique?

-The difference about Name Change Conversations was its focus on a particular issue — changing a university’s name. it was intended to address a controversial issue in a fashion that allowed for more communication among our various constituents (the audiences listed above).
+The difference about Name Change Conversations was its focus on a particular issue — changing a university’s name. it was intended to address a controversial issue in a fashion that allowed for more communication among our various constituents (the audiences listed above).4) What has been the return on investment of this blog since its launch?
+How do you measure its success?

 Since this blog was intended to facilitate discussion about the name change, we measure our success in terms of the number of comments received, or “conversational index” — the ratio of comments per post.
 (The conversational index was an idea developed by blogger Stowe Boyd.
 See this post for details.)
 During the early months of the blog’s existence, while the university community was still debating the merits of a name change, some of the posts received as many as 30 or 40 comments or more.
 The blog got people talking.
 More than 14 months and 97 posts later, the blog has received 513 comments — a ratio of almost 5.3 comments per blog post.